Image guidelines: file sizes, file types, dimensions, and composition

 Max size: 1 MB

 Smaller image sizes will make your site load faster.
-A few hundred KBs is ideal, but obviously, the images have to be big enough to look good, too.
+A few hundred KBs is ideal, but obviously, the images must be big enough to look good.
 So, use 1MB as the max size.

 Image file types